-- Provide Additional Resources for VITA and Outreach for the Recovery Rebates: Increase funding for the Volunteer Income Tax Assistance (VITA) program (\$12 million this tax season and an additional \$5 million for next season) to ensure VITA sites have resources to expand service delivery to those lowest and middle-income people and those who ordinarily do not file tax returns, but now would need to complete a streamlined tax return to receive the "recovery rebate."
-Congress also should provide additional funding to the Administration to ensure it can conduct outreach on the rebate program to identify all eligible individuals who qualify for the economic impact payment and can receive the benefit even if they do not have direct deposit or are homeless. - Extend Paid Leave: Extend paid sick days and paid family and medical leave to all workers with full wage replacement, regardless of employer size. - Further Improve Unemployment Insurance Benefits: This includes: - Providing a \$10 billion investment for state Unemployment Insurance (UI) administration. - Setting up a tiered system of UI benefits (similar to what was done during the Great Recession).
-Triggers should be related to the state of the economy, not ending at particular dates. - Implementing structural UI reform, including mandatory 26 weeks of benefits for each state; mandatory wage replacement rates; mandatory work sharing; and fixing the Emergency Benefits program. - Ensuring that UI benefits do not count against eligibility for the SNAP program. - Provide Child Support Enforcement Flexibility: Provide states with flexibility in Child Support Enforcement program administration as well as discretion in non-payment enforcement measures against unemployed non-custodial parents.
+- Authorize Additional, Bigger, and Sustainable Direct Payments: In addition to fixing the current "rebate program," authorize additional, substantial, and regularly distributed "recovery rebates" (at least \$3000 per month) that will reach those who need it most to make ends meet throughout this crisis.
+These payments should be bigger, distributed monthly, easily accessible, and should not turn off arbitrarily.
+Instead, the economic impact payments should be tied to the labor markets with flexibility for the states so that they provide some economic security during uncertain times, and help to stimulate the economy in the short-term and during the anticipated months and years of recovery. - Provide Additional Resources for the Volunteer Income Tax Assistance (VITA) and Outreach for the Recovery Rebates: Increase funding for the VITA program (\$12 million this tax season and an additional \$5 million for next season) to ensure VITA sites have resources to expand service delivery to those lowest and middle-income people and those who ordinarily do not file tax returns, but now would need to complete a streamlined tax return to receive the "recovery rebate."
+Congress also should provide additional funding to the Administration to ensure it can conduct outreach on the rebate program to identify all eligible individuals who qualify for the economic impact payment and can receive the benefit even if they do not have direct deposit or they are homeless. - Extend Paid Leave: Extend paid sick days and paid family and medical leave to all workers with full wage replacement, regardless of employer size. - Extend the \$600 Per Week Increase to UI Benefits: Continue the current \$600 in unemployment benefits for both Federal Pandemic Unemployment Compensation and Pandemic Unemployment Assistance and further improve UI benefits, including by: - Providing a \$10 billion investment for state UI administration. - O Set up a tiered system of UI benefits (similar to what was done during the Great Recession).
+Triggers should be related to the state of the economy, not ending at particular dates. - Implement structural UI reform, including mandatory 26 weeks of benefits for each state; mandatory wage replacement rates; mandatory work sharing; and fixing the Emergency Benefits program. - Ensure that UI benefits do not count against eligibility for the SNAP program. - Allowing the increased unemployment benefits to continue as economic and labor market conditions warrant them. - Provide Child Support Enforcement Flexibility: Provide states with flexibility in Child Support Enforcement program administration as well as discretion in non-payment enforcement measures against unemployed non-custodial parents.

-Child Hunger and Nutrition
+Hunger and Nutrition

-Child food insecurity remained high in the United States before COVID-19, with 1 in 7 children (11.2 million) living in a household that struggled to put food on the table.
+Child food insecurity remained high in the United States before COVID-19, with one in seven children (11.2 million) living in a household that struggled to put food on the table.
 Now with school closures leading to limited access to school meals and low-income household budgets being stretched even thinner, more children are experiencing, or are at-risk of experiencing, hunger and food insecurity.
 We urge Congress to build on the nutrition assistance provided in previous aid packages to ensure that families with children can put food on the table.
 To achieve these goals, we urge you to: